microsoft/TypeAgent/ts/README.md

 #### Using Azure Key Vault to manage keys

-The [getKey](./tools/scripts/getKeys.mjs) script is created for developer convenience to manage service secret using Azure Key vault to set up the local development environment.
+The [getKey](./tools/scripts/getKeys.mjs) script is created for developer convenience to manage service secret using Azure Key Vault and set up the local development environments.

-To setup, just create a Azure Key Vault with name `<name>`.
+To setup, just [create a Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-portal) with name `<name>`.

 To update keys on the key vault